braze-inc/braze-docs/_docs/_partners/channel_extensions/workflow_automation/zapier_integration.md

 [Zapier] [1] is an automation tool that links software services together, similar to [IFTTT] [2] (if this then that) for enterprise software.
 Utilizing [Webhooks] [3] and [API Triggered Campaigns] [4], Braze can integrate with Zapier

-### Step 1: Add Wordpress as a Trigger and select New Post after you connect your account:
+### Step 1: Add WordPress as a Trigger and select New Post after you connect your account:

 ![zapier1]
 [5]